smithhmark/maximum-box/README.md

        1. if both of the above exist, then we have found the largest square with key corner P, save P and O, possibly in a max heap, or just keep them if O is larger than previous max
        1. break out of inner most loop(over the intersections of left and right notes.
 #### Optimizations
-the scan through all pixels could use the current max Square to terminate sweeps early: if the currentMax.Side > XDim - px, don't bother checking if there is a square, and just jump forward to the next row.
+ a. the scan through all pixels could use the current max Square to terminate sweeps early:
+    a. if the currentMax.Side > XDim - px, don't bother checking if there is a square, and just jump forward to the next row.
+    a.
 Similarly, if the currentMax.Side > YDim - py, just stop and return currentMax.
+ a. when sweeping out from P, there is no reason to continue sweeping out in the second dimention once the first off cell is found